 Physical Distancing & Queuing

-As recommended by the government and WHO’s social distancing guidelines, guests shall be advised verbally to practice physical distancing by standing at least two meters away from other groups of people not traveling with them, including any area where guests or employees queue.
+While the official guidelines have recently been relaxed, we are still encouraging our staff and guests to continue to practice physical distancing by standing at least one meter away from other groups of people not traveling with them, including any area where guests or employees queue.
 When applicable, lobby furniture and other public seating areas have been reconfigured to promote social distancing.
 Guests will be encouraged to pay by card wherever possible.

 For our staff break canteen we are staggering timings so that groups of staff have slots to come for their meals to reduce gathering.
 The hotel, due to minimizing the risk, will not be providing staff food.